mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/50.Performing Migrations/default.md

 #### Bulk Transfer Failure During ARM Migration

 If the bulk transfer fails during cold migration, the operation will be retried a few times.
-Errors such as transient network issues can be dealt with this mechanism.
+Errors such as transient network issues can be dealt with using this mechanism.

 **Note:** All retries will be attempted a fixed number of times.
 Once the number of retries has been exhausted, the operation will be marked as _failed_.